 - Federally regulated corporations must provide the annual report to each shareholder together with their annual financial statements.

 Pending Legislation Elsewhere

 Heightened scrutiny of supply chains has become a priority in other European jurisdictions, such as Finland, Romania, and Belgium, among other countries, where legislation is pending.
 Belgium’s Federal Parliament voted to approve supply chain due diligence measures in 2021, and similar legislation in Austria is with the parliament, though some observers doubt Austria will be enacting anything soon.
 In Norway, a law that provides oversight of business transparency, human rights, and working conditions is already in force.

 The new era of supply chain due diligence demands a different approach on the part of businesses that depend on supply chains, domestically or abroad.
 Of course, many companies have already enacted policies and procedures that address adverse human rights and environmental impacts.
 Supply chain operations are often opaque, and most companies do not have full visibility into their entire supply chains.
-In some jurisdictions, for companies to reset their overall compliance activities based on proposed regulations, businesses will still need to prepare for the sea change in supply chain oversight.
+In some jurisdictions and sectors, for companies to reset their overall compliance activities based on proposed regulations, businesses will still need to prepare for the sea change in supply chain oversight.

 Companies first must determine whether and to what extent their business falls within the scope of the Directive, UFLPA, or any subsequent legislation.
 Subsequently, a high-level gap assessment can be useful in identifying any work that will be required to comply with requirements laid out in the various supply chain legislation outlined above.
 An assessment of current suppliers and how the selection process may need to be updated is a good first step in ensuring a fully compliant supply chain operation.

 Businesses would be wise to upgrade their compliance checklists and develop a screening process that can be applied to existing and potential suppliers.
 Relevant criteria to consider include: